 CVs of DPMA top management

-The German Patent and Trade Mark Office is headed by the President, the Vice-President as well as the Heads of the four Directorates General.
+The German Patent and Trade Mark Office is headed by the President, the two Vice-Presidents as well as the Heads of the four Directorates General.

 Since 1 January 2009, Cornelia Rudloff-Schäffer is the President of the German Patent and Trade Mark Office.
 She is the first woman to hold this leadership position.
 With more than three decades of academic, legislative and administrative experience she is a nationally and internationally renowned expert in the field of intellectual property protection.